narunlifescience/Todi/README.md

 #![screenshot](data/screenshot/todi_screenshot.png)

-This is a complete mess now! just wanted a small mpd client urgentlty .. so no regrets :) need to write the library(taken from abondoned QtMPD) from scratch completely
+This is a complete mess now! just wanted a small mpd client urgentlty .. so no regrets :) need to write the library(taken from abandoned QtMPD) from scratch completely

 #Work in progress..
 Priority Low!